Toad (Marvel Comics): House of M

-An alternate universe variant of Toad from Earth-58163 appears in House of M. This version is a member of Wolverine's Red Guard.
+An alternate universe version of Toad from Earth-58163 appears in House of M. This version is a member of Wolverine's Red Guard.

 Marvel Noir

-An alternate universe variant of Toad from Earth-90214 appears in Marvel Noir.
+An alternate universe version of Toad from Earth-90214 appears in Marvel Noir.
 This version is a corrupt police officer and partner of homicide detective Fred Dukes.

 Marvel Zombies

-A zombified alternate universe variant of Toad from Earth-2149 appears in Marvel Zombies/Army of Darkness #2.
+A zombified alternate universe version of Toad from Earth-2149 appears in Marvel Zombies/Army of Darkness #2.

 Powerless

-An alternate universe variant of Toad from Earth-40081 appears in Powerless #4.
+An alternate universe version of Toad from Earth-40081 appears in Powerless #4.

 Ronin

-An alternate universe variant of Toad appears in X-Men Ronin.
+An alternate universe version of Toad appears in X-Men Ronin.

 Ultimate Marvel

-Toad's tongue wrapped around Cyclops' arm, while Cyclops is choking Blob.

-An alternate universe variant of Toad from Earth-1610 appears in the Ultimate Marvel universe.
-This version possesses a more frog-like appearance and is a member of the X-Men before being killed by William Stryker.
+An alternate universe version of Toad from Earth-1610 appears in the Ultimate Marvel universe.
+This version possesses a more frog-like appearance and is a member of the X-Men.